Backscatter map with water column anomalies over a live seep

 Our Data Coverage

 Our DataWe offer a variety of data types to explore the offshore waters of Nigeria.
-Alongside traditional 2D seismic data, we also present a unique regional Multibeam and Seafloor Sampling (MB&SS) study to provide cost-effective insight into the seafloor.
+Alongside seismic data, we also present a unique regional Multibeam and Seafloor Sampling (MB&SS) study to provide cost-effective insight into the seafloor.
 These data sets, combined with our geochemical analysis, will allow explorers to evaluate a variety of open and deep-water acreage exploration opportunities.

 Data available offshore Nigeria consists of the following: